jlpteaching/gem5-assignment-template/assignments/isa-vs-technology/assignment.md

 ---
 Author: Jason Lowe-Power
 Editor:  Maryam Babaie, Mahyar Samani
-Title: ECS 201A Assignment 1
+Title: ISA vs Technology
 ---

-# Assignment 1 -- (100 Points)

 Originally from University of Wisconsin-Madison CS/ECE 752 .

-Modified for ECS 201A, Winter 2023.
+Modified for ECS 201A, Winter 2025.

 **Due on XXX 11:59 pm (PST)**: See [Submission](#submission) for details